 Officevibe provides you with three types of Reports:

-- The Group Comparison Report, which allows you to see and compare the score for every Metric in each group.
+- The Group Comparison Report, which allows you to see and compare the score for every Metric across each group.

 - The Variation view where you get to see the evolution of each Metric for each group for a specific period of time.

 In order to break down data and understand the evolution of the 10 Key Metrics per groups, we recommend using the Variation view.
 Click on Report - Group Comparison - Variation.
 From there you can specify the period of time you want (custom date range).
 Usually, over a three month period, you get a good insight of how the Metrics evolved during that period.
 You can also select multiple groups to compare from the top right corner filter.

 In the breakdown of the Metrics per groups, you see color.
 Red means the metric has gone down during the specified period and Green means it went up.

 2. Choose One Metric to Work on

 You've probably noticed that some Metrics are closer to the employee than other (e.g. relationship with the managers VS company alignment).
 Research shows that the closer we get to the employee, the more impact we have on their engagement.
 Thus, if you see multiple areas of opportunities for a group, we recommend you start with those which link to the Relationships with Managers/with Peers, Feedback or Recognition.